DaniTavaresSantos/NotificationService/README.md

   and the application won't allow a new Request in any other pod, if the limit for that type of Request is 2.
   - I chose Redis over MemoryCache of .NET because with MemoryCache we would have a new Cache for each instance of the app, enabling possible consistency errors.

+## Possible Improvements:
+- #### Add Integration Tests:
+Unit Testing is really important but is not enough to ensure the quality of your code.
+On this project so far, I decided to add unit testing and Load testing, but Integration Tests would allow us to examine the interaction of all the modules of our notification flow together.
+- #### Draw a C4 model diagram for the Project:
+This project has only one endpoint which is responsible to call one use case, but having a c4 model diagram would help any other developer interested in maintain or develop a new feature on the project.
+- #### Add unit Tests for the Validation Class created:
+Once defined the business rules with the business team, I believe that having Unit tests for each rule defined for the fields of the Requests has a great value.
+This way we can ensure that only valid requests would be accepted and persisted.

+## Conclusion:

+- Using C# it is possible to create a Rate Limit App in many different ways, using many tools, what will define which tool you will choose in my point of view are 3 main concerns:
+    - the business rules
+    - the time you have to develop
+    - the number of requests you expect to receive on that endpoint
+- I chose Redis and AppSettings because with that approach the Application will handle thousands of concurrent requests, and It is really easy to Add a new Rate Limit type and observe the ones that are already in use.
+- If the RateLimit information becomes a sensitive data, I'd rather store this information on a SQL database over Redis, or even MongoDB if reading the data faster is more important than storing it faster.
+- Or even if cost reduction becomes a must, I'd rather using MemoryCache instead of Redis, once we don’t need to download an image of Redis on Docker to use it, MemoryCache is a library provided from DotNet natively so there's no financial cost in using it.